-On August 27, 1776, after a week of anticipation, and after hours of marching, the Continental Army fought the British at the Battle of Brooklyn, the first large-scale battle of the Revolutionary War.
-All told, the Americans lost about 300 killed, and another 1,100 captured, out of any army of 10,000.
+On August 27, 1776, after a week of anticipation, and hours of marching, the Continental Army fought the British at the Battle of Brooklyn, the first large-scale battle of the Revolutionary War.
+All told, the Americans lost about 300 killed, and another 1,100 captured, out of an army of 10,000.
 The British estimated they lost around 400 their 22,000 men.

 In the latter stages of the battle, as the surrounded Americans were desperately retreating, a portion of the Maryland troops made a daring stand.
 Facing a much larger, better-trained foe, the “Maryland 400,” as they are now known, made a series of charges, taking heavy casualties but holding the British at bay long enough for the rest of the Americans to escape.

 All told, the Marylanders lost 256 officers and men “Kill’d & Missing.”
 The five companies which were part of that charge, the Third, Fourth, Sixth, Ninth, and Seventh Independent, lost between 60 and 80 percent of their men.

 While Col. William Smallwood, commander of the Maryland troops, compiled a list of who the killed and missing were, that list has since disappeared.
 In fact, the goal of this project is to learn the names and fate of the Maryland soldiers.
 We have learned the names of five men killed at the battle, and 70 taken prisoner.
 We know that about 500 of the men who fought at the battle were alive afterwards, although some may have been taken prisoner; there are about 300 others whose fate we do not yet know.
 Unfortunately, records of non-officers killed or wounded were not kept carefully.

 As a tribute, below is a list of the killed and captured Marylanders, with links to biographies.